hoshikawa2/Flexcube/README.md

     Remember: Change the JDBC parameters inside integrated144.yaml

-### Building Flexcube Docker Image
+## Building Flexcube Docker Image

+Here I explain how to make your Flexcube base image in docker.
+First, we need to use a Fusion Image.
+There is a Fusion image on my repository.
+Execute the docker run to start the process:

     sudo docker run --name integrated144 -h "fcubs.oracle.com" -p 7001-7020:7001-7020 -it "iad.ocir.io/id3kyspkytmr/oraclefmw-infra_with_patch:12.2.1.4.0" /bin/bash

 ### flexcube.sh

-This bash script loads the Flexcube artifacts inside docker image
+This step loads the Flexcube kernel inside the Fusion image.
+This bash script do the job.
+All the scripts necessary to execute the process is inside this project:

     flexcube.sh file: